Skip to main content

 Verification Checklist

-• Customer created with correct details and a default address
+• Customer created (or selected) with correct details and a default address

 • Positions added with correct quantities, units, tax treatment, and prices